TL;DR

 Formula: Domains = Daily Email Volume รท (Emails per Account ร— Accounts per Domain)

 Note: These calculations assume equal distribution across accounts and domains.
-With winnr domain cost from $5-$11 per year depending on TLD.
+Winnr domains cost $1-$10/year depending on TLD (.xyz at $1, .com at $10).

 Domain Pricing